nosferatu500/react-dnd/MIGRATION.md

   fields.
 - `a11y/useValidAriaRole` is off for examples and specs, which use non-standard `role` values as test hooks.
+- `a11y/noNoninteractiveElementToInteractiveRole` is off in the same places.
+It rejects `<ul role="listbox">` with `<li role="option">`, which is the pattern the WAI-ARIA Authoring Practices give for a multi-select list — and the one place `aria-selected` is actually valid.
+The multi-select example uses it.

 ### Jest 29 → Vitest 4